geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 Yeah.
 Yeah.
 Actually, that was my question.
 If we want this because this cutity is merged.
 Yeah.
 Okay.

 ##### **Geohot** [[00:18:03](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1083)]
 Oh, we definitely want the counters.
-So the reason we want the counters is sqtt can never be free.
-Sqtt will always have to be behind a flag.
+So the reason we want the counters is SQTT can never be free.
+SQTT will always have to be behind a flag.
 But I think these counters can be free.

 ##### **Geohot** [[00:18:24](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1104)]
 True.
 Yeah.